 Dance of nature in hills and forests completes with the cycle of seasons.

 Some critics have shrunk the meaning here to the presence of some mortal human beauty dancing and smiling in the wild and un-diligent readers also may fall into the same fallacy.
-But the logical reference here is to the presence of the perfect beauty, i.e., Mother Nature, dancing in hills and the wild.
-The smile of nature is complete only with completion of the cycle of seasons, which means, to see the full smile of nature, one has to wait there at the same spot throughout one full year.
+But the logical reference here is to the presence of the perfect beauty, i.e., Mother Nature, dancing in the hills and the wild.
+The smile of nature is completed only with completion of the cycle of seasons, which means, to see the full smile of nature, one has to wait there at the same spot throughout one full year.
+Or we will see only an unfinished part of a smile without seeing its beginning and end.
 Man cannot wait that long and he has not that much time to spare.
 So, if this life is such full of care and anxiety that we are left with no time to stand and stare at things we like as long as we wish to, then it indeed is a very poor life in this earth.